vasavi168/docs/v2/index.md

 @if(isset($products))

-## PRODUCTS
+## PRODUCTS/SERVICES

-List the products and codes
+List of product names and product codes

 @foreach($products as $key => $name)
 @if ($loop->index == 0)